-As well it is the venue for hundreds of corporate, social functions and weddings held in the many pavilions, rotundas and grassed areas.
-It is home to culturally significant locations such as the many war memorials and Honour Avenues and it is a significant piece of land to the local Noongar people and the general Western Australian community.
+As well it is the venue for hundreds of corporate, social functions and weddings held in the many pavilions and grassed areas.
+It is home to culturally significant locations such as the many war memorials and Honour Avenues and the land is significant to the local Noongar people and the general Western Australian community.